Sulawesi montane rain forests: Flora

 Upper montane forests are characterized by conifers, including species of Agathis, Podocarpus, Dacrycarpus, Dacrydium, and Phyllocladus, together with Myrtaceae and the shrubs Rhododendron, Vaccinium, Gaultheria, and Tasmannia piperita.
 Fagaceae are less common than in the lower-elevation forests.
 Mosses become abundant over 2000 meters elevation.

-Sub-alpine communities form above 3200 meters elevation, with low trees and shrubs, principally Rhododendron, Decaspermum, and Hedyotis, along with the lower shrubs Gaultheria and Styphelia suaveolens.
+Sub-alpine communities form above 3200 meters elevation, with low trees and shrubs, principally Rhododendron, Decaspermum, and Hedyotis, along with the lower shrubs Gaultheria and Acrothamnus suaveolens.
 The trees and shrubs are festooned with lichens.
 Herbs include the daisy Keysseria, the ginger Alpinia, Potentilla leuconata and P. parvus, and the grasses Poa and Agrostis.

 Fauna

 The ecoregion is home to 102 mammal species, a third of which are endemic or near-endemic.
 24 mammal species are endemic to the ecoregion, and 10 are near-endemic.

 Larger mammals include two pigs, the Celebes warty pig (Sus celebensis) and North Sulawesi babirusa (Babyrousa celebensis).
 The Celebes warty pig lives in the lower montane and lowland rain forests of Sulawesi and other islands of Wallacea.
 The North Sulawesi babirusa lives in both the montane and lowland rain forests of northern and central Sulawesi.
 The endemic Mountain anoa (Bubalus quarlesi) is a dwarf buffalo which stands only 70 cm (28 in) high.
 The Celebes rusa deer (Rusa timorensis macassaricus) is a subspecies of the Javan rusa, which may have been introduced from Sundaland to Sulawesi by humans in ancient times.

 There are two endemic arboreal primates, Dian's tarsier (Tarsius dentatus) and the Pygmy tarsier (Tarsius pumilus).

 The majority of endemic species are rodents, including three squirrels and 17 Murid rodents: